 Electric motors drive industrial machinery and an array of devices throughout the world.
 The two main sources of power, alternating current (AC) and direct current (DC), are complemented by two types of electric motors that differ in operation and application.
 Engineers, technicians, and operators must understand the key differences between AC and DC motors to achieve optimum performance of an electrical machine or device.

 DC or Direct Current motors operate on power where the current flows in one direction such as the power generated from batteries or AC power sources that are rectified to direct current.
 The two major categories of DC motors are brushed and brushless, for more information on specifics of brushed and brushless motors, visit here: What is the difference between a brushed and brushless motor

-DC motors are used in a wide range of applications, including electric wheelchairs, handheld sprayers and pumps, coffee machines, off-road equipment and many more.
+Both types of DC motors can be matched with integral gearboxes and other accessories (such as fans) for air cooling and with additional feedback devices to improve precision.
+DC motors are used in a wide range of applications that include electric wheelchairs, handheld sprayers and pumps, coffee machines, off-road equipment amongst others.

 AC motors are powered by single or three phase alternating currents.
 The electromagnetic field in the stator reacts with the rotor and causes the motor to rotate at a synchronous speed to match the frequency of the AC current.
 AC motors are efficient, durable, quiet, and flexible, which makes them a viable solution for many power generation needs.